 #8 Having the Wrong Legal Name

-It is probably already too late to address this issue, but choosing the right name for your startup can avoid potential legal problems.
+It may be too late to address, but choosing the right name for your startup can avoid potential legal problems.
 This often takes the form of trademark infringement issues.
-It is advised to do an online search of the US Patent and Trademark Office website to make sure there are not federal trademark registrations that have your company’s name.
+It is wise to do an online search of the US Patent and Trademark Office website to make sure there are no federal trademark registrations with your company’s name.
 Aside from trademark issues, legal risk can stem from choosing a name that is offensive or creates the wrong public perception.

 #9 Exaggerating to Investors

-Startup founders are enthusiastic about the businesses they built and naturally will strongly pitch it to investors.
-However, startups need to be careful of falling into breach of the law.
+Startup founders are enthusiastic about their businesses and naturally will strongly pitch them to investors.
+However, startups need to avoid falling into breach of the law.
 Specifically, making exaggerated claims to investors can lead to liability under U.S. state or federal securities laws or other anti-fraud laws.
-Stretching growth projections or making promises to investors that are materially misleading can lead to legal issues.
+Stretching growth projections or making materially misleading promises to investors can lead to legal issues.

 #10 Lacking Legal Permits and Licenses

-Last, but not least, make to have the right permits and licenses in place to avoid legal problems.
-Figuring out permit and licensing requirements can be a pain, so having a lawyer to assist can be a value-add.
+Finally, make sure to have the right permits and licenses in place to avoid legal problems.
+Figuring out permit and licensing requirements can be challenging, so hiring a lawyer to assist is a value-add.